All photographs on this page kindly provided by Dr Hans-Peter Schaub

 Dates and Prices

-This tour will run in March and April 2023, aiming to take advantage of the dry season when Pygmy Hippos are forced deep into the forest as the river recedes.
+This tour will run in April 2024 and January 2025, aiming to take advantage of the dry season when Pygmy Hippos are forced deep into the forest as the river recedes.
 The tour will run from April 1st to April 10th, 2024, and January 2nd to January 11th 2025.

 Flights and Visas